-As of June 2005, our senior credit facilities are comprised of a \$145 million revolving line of credit expiring in March 2006 and a \$50 million synthetic lease expiring in December 2007.
-Borrowings under the revolving credit line bear interest at either the London interbank offering rate ("LIBOR") with option periods of one to nine months or a base rate, plus a margin determined by a leverage ratio.
+As of September 2005, our senior credit facilities are comprised of a \$145 million revolving line of credit expiring in October 2008 and a \$50 million synthetic lease expiring in December 2007.
+Borrowings under the revolving credit line bear interest at either the London interbank offering rate ("LIBOR") with option periods of one to nine months or a base rate, plus a margin determined by a senior debt to EBITDA ratio.
 The synthetic lease payments are based on LIBOR or a base rate, plus a margin.
 Our outstanding convertible subordinated notes in the aggregate principal amount of \$160 million have a fixed interest rate of 4.375% paid semi-annually in February and August, and mature on August 1, 2010 (refer to Note 10 "Credit Agreements, Short-Term Debt and Convertible Subordinated Debt" to the Condensed Consolidated Financial Statements).
+In October 2005, Quantum amended and restated the revolving credit line to extend the maturity to October 2008, adjust covenant levels, and adjust the fee structure.